isomerpages/pa-cdcne/_programmes/Community Inclusion/Inclusive Arts Award.md

 disabilities.
 We introduced two prestigious awards: one recognising overall artistic achievement, and another honouring excellence in painting.</p>
 <h4><strong>Kiat Lim-Shaping Hearts Awards</strong></h4>
-<p>The Kiat Lim-Shaping Hearts Award is designed to nurture artists with
+<p>The Kiat Lim-Shaping Hearts Awards is designed to nurture artists with
 disabilities throughout their artistic journey, from early education to professional development.
-The award consists of a scholarship, bursary and early intervention grant category to provide financial assistance for persons with disabilities to pursue art.
+The awards consists of scholarship, bursary and early intervention grant categories to provide financial assistance for persons with disabilities to pursue art.
 It recognises the artistic achievements of persons with disabilities (PWDs) and aims to make art education more accessible, especially for those facing financial constraints.
-The award is supported by a S$1,000,000 commitment over five years from Kiat Lim, a new patron of Shaping Hearts.
+The awards are supported by a S$1,000,000 commitment over five years from Kiat Lim, a new patron of Shaping Hearts.
 The funds ensure that PWDs can access opportunities to facilitate their artistic pursuits, empowering them to explore their creativity and develop essential skills for personal growth and development.</p>
 <p>Application for 2025 Awards open now until <u>31 March 2025</u>: <a href="https://Go.gov.sg/klsha25" rel="noopener nofollow" target="_blank">go.gov.sg/klsha25</a>
 </p>
-<p>Note: Application for the Kiat Lim-Shaping Hearts <strong>Shining Award</strong> is
+<p>Note: Application for the Kiat Lim-Shaping Hearts <strong>Shining Awards</strong> is
 open until <u>28 February 2025</u>.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Screenshot_2024_11_20_at_5_42_02_PM.png">